Prosecutors accuse Park City graduates of sexual battery

 June 13, 2018

-UPDATE: Pederson pleaded guilty to a class B misdemeanor count of disorderly conduct.
-The plea has since been withdrawn and the charge dismissed after he completed the terms of a plea in abeyance agreement.
-Hall pleaded guilty to a class A misdemeanor count of disruption of activities in or near a school building.
-Lukrich pleaded guilty to a class A misdemeanor count of disrupting the operation of a school.
+UPDATE: The three graduates pleaded guilty to amended charges, which were dismissed upon the completion of terms in plea in abeyance agreements.
+According to court documents, Pederson’s charge was amended to a class B misdemeanor count of disorderly conduct.
+Hall’s was amended to a class A misdemeanor count of disruption of activities in or near a school building.
+Lukrich’s was amended to a class A misdemeanor count of disrupting the operation of a school.

 Three recent Park City High School graduates are facing charges after prosecutors say they sexually assaulted another person during a weight lifting class in Summit County last month.